techidaily/site-pokemon-go-android/source/_posts/the-most-useful-tips-for-pokemon-go-ultra-league-on-realme-12-5g-drfone-by-drfone-virtual-android.md

 ![fake location on lexa](https://drfone.wondershare.com/2020/fake-location-on-lexa.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/2ipTu54inBo?si=gRegjvtVq5gm_PHo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 There you go!
 After reading this post, I’m sure that you would be able to know about the iSpoofer use for Pokemon Go.
 Since iSpoofer has been shut down, you can no longer use it to change your iPhone location.
 Therefore, you can consider [Dr.Fone - Virtual Location](https://tools.techidaily.com/wondershare/drfone/virtual-location-changer/) (iOS & Android) as an ideal iSpoofer alternative for your device.
 In just a few clicks, you can change the location of your iPhone anywhere you like and that too without jailbreaking your phone.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/YwOwUI47FuU?si=NK7IEELjx7_SJSl2" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Ultimate Guide to Catch the Regional-Located Pokemon For Realme 12 5G